 The Board of Directors of the CAS reserves the right to review any activity that may or may not be described in these regulations and to assess any penalties it considers appropriate, as allowed under these Regulations and the By-Laws of the Cinema Audio Society.

-To download PDF version of this document, click here
+To download PDF version of the Rules for Promotion, click here